hamidrgh/EnsembleTools/docs/overview.rst

  from dpet.visualization import Visualization

-There are three possibilities for downloading the data:
+There are three possibilities for loading the data:

-- From the **atlas** database:
+- Downloading from the **atlas** database:

 .. code-block:: python